junwei-pan/scrapyNetEaseNewsComments/README.md

 # scrapyNetEaseNewsComments
-This is a scrapy project to crawl the comments of news from NetEase.
+This is a scrapy project to crawl the comments as well as contents of news from NetEase.
+The scraped data is stored into MongoDB.

 ## Requirement(on Ubuntu Linux):
 1. mongo: sudo apt-get install mongodb-server